Eikix/articles/blog-posts/my-first-sync-article/my-first-sync-article.md

 #### How can I use the plugin in my Serverless Framework app?

 > 🎙 Disclaimer: This plugin supposes you are using Typescript as your Serverless app's main language.
-The bridge made between AWS CDK and Serverless Framework supposes users have a `serverless.ts` config file (sorry to all the yamlers out there 💅).
+The bridge made between AWS CDK and Serverless Framework supposes users have a `serverless.ts` config file (sorry to all you yamlers out there 💅).

 Import and use the `@swarmion/serverless-cdk-plugin` in your service's `serverless.ts` configuration file.